Ibrahim-Rezq/nabd/README.md

 ## 🧭 Vision

-> **Nobd** aims to help Muslims stay consistent, reflective, and intentional — using modern tools to nurture timeless faith and discipline.
+> **Nabd** aims to help Muslims stay consistent, reflective, and intentional — using modern tools to nurture timeless faith and discipline.

 The goal is not just productivity, but balance: